Haiz14/denzel/README.md

-Note: it is not currently usable in any server other [than](https://discord.gg/kUDRkMpc), since its not optimised for other servers
+Note: it is not currently usable in any server other [than](https://discord.gg/kUDRkMpc), since its not optimised for wide release

 # denzel
 A general all purpose bot in python